A Closer Look at Tesla's Options Market Dynamics - Tesla (NASDAQ:TSLA)

 Professional Analyst Ratings for Tesla

-Over the past month, 3 industry analysts have shared their insights on this stock, proposing an average target price of $413.33.
+3 market experts have recently issued ratings for this stock, with a consensus target price of $413.33.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Wedbush persists with their Outperform rating on Tesla, maintaining a target price of $500. * Maintaining their stance, an analyst from Mizuho continues to hold a Outperform rating for Tesla, targeting a price of $390. * An analyst from Wedbush has revised its rating downward to Outperform, adjusting the price target to $350.
+Click here for access. * An analyst from Wedbush downgraded its action to Outperform with a price target of $350. * An analyst from Wedbush has decided to maintain their Outperform rating on Tesla, which currently sits at a price target of $500. * Maintaining their stance, an analyst from Mizuho continues to hold a Outperform rating for Tesla, targeting a price of $390.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Tesla with Benzinga Pro for real-time alerts.

 Edge Rankings